IlyaOrson/CyberDreamcatcher/README.md

 ## Setup

-Clone this repo recursevely to clone the custom CybORG v2.1 environment and Cage 2 reference submissions as submodules simultaneously.
+Clone this repo recursevely to clone the custom CybORG v2.1 environment and Cage 2 reference submissions as submodules.

 ```bash
 git clone https://github.com/IlyaOrson/CyberDreamcatcher.git --recurse-submodules -j3
 ```

 We use [pixi](https://github.com/prefix-dev/pixi) to setup a reproducible environment.
-First we need to install the dependencies in a local environment to afterwards install the submodules as local packages as well as the troublesome dependencies.
+First we need to install the dependencies of the project in a local environment.

 ```bash
 cd CyberDreamcatcher
 pixi install  # setup from pixi.toml file
 ```

-Afterwards, install the local submodules and troublesome pip dependencies.
+Afterwards, install the submodules as local packages avoiding using pip to deal with dependencies.

 ```bash
 # install environments from git submodule as a local packages